diegopardo/transformersbattle/README.md

 * The selected architectural pattern is MVVM so the viewlogic and the business logic are decoupled
 * JUnit and Mockito for unit testing
 * User Interface layoutsusing some Material Design elements
+* App consists of a single main activity with 3 fragments

 ## Known issues and enhancements
 1. Sometimes team icon images won't load either with Glide or Picasso